 John C. Munro Hamilton International Airport was first built in October 1940 as a wartime air force training station.
-Originally designed as a multi-purpose military field, the airport was used for flight training, air navigation, telegraphy, and air gunnery.
-After World War II, the airport transitioned from a military establishment into a public facility.
+Originally designed as a multi-purpose military field, the Airport was used for flight training, air navigation, telegraphy, and air gunnery.
+After World War II, the Airport transitioned from a military establishment into a public facility.

-Expanding the Hamilton Airport into a regional transportation hub was a dream of many Hamilton Politicians.
+Expanding the Airport into a regional transportation hub was a dream of many Hamilton Politicians.
 John Munro, who was born in Hamilton in 1931, was instrumental in turning this dream into a reality.

 Construction of a new east-west runway

 - New car parking facilities

 - New passenger access roadway to the terminal

 - A new fire hall and emergency equipment